 Two University of Twente research groups and two Max Planck Institutes find each other in this line of research.
 The Physics of Fluids group of Detlef Lohse and the BIOS Lab-on-a-chip group of Albert van den Berg cooperate with two Max Planck Institutes, in Göttingen (Dynamics and Self-organisation) and Mainz (Polymer research).

-i-Botics is an open innovation center where programmatic research is being conducted to develop practical robotic innovations and applications with a relative short time-to-market period.
-Within the center, TNO and the University of Twente will work together with industrial partners on a widely supported development programme.
-The research lines will be centered around exoskeletons and telerobotics (particularly within inspection and maintenance application).
+i-Botics is an open innovation centre where programmatic research is being conducted to develop practical robotic innovations and applications with a relatively short time-to-market period.
+Within the centre, TNO and the University of Twente will work together with industrial partners on a widely supported development programme.
+The research lines will be centred around exoskeletons and telerobotics (particularly within inspection and maintenance application).

 “With robotics, there are numerous possibilities to ensure a safer working environment in several industries”, states Stefano Stramigioli, professor in Advanced Robotics at the University of Twente.
 “But also, physically demanding jobs might profit from clever robotic applications.
 There are some great examples of situations in which robotics and machinery can support people in creating safer and more pleasurable jobs with better end results.”